sscheib/sscheib.github.io/_posts/2023-08-28-debootstrapping-debian-bookworm.md

 root@rescue:/#
 ```

-Please note, I modified the IP addresses and they do not reflect an actual system.
+:information_source: Please note, I modified the IP addresses and they do not reflect an actual system.
 Please adjust the file accordingly.

 The `pre-up` command `/sbin/ip addr flush dev eth0 || true` has to be used, as we have an IP address already *before* the final system is up and running.
 This is due
 to the `Dropbear instance` that is running which allows as to unlock the LUKS partition(s) - more on that later.